kubernetes/enhancements/keps/sig-scheduling/20190317-non-preempting-priorityclass.md

 [PriorityClasses](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/) are a GA feature as on 1.14, which impact the scheduling and eviction of pods.
-Pods will be scheduled according to descending priority.
+Pods are be scheduled according to descending priority.
-If a pod cannot be scheduled due to insufficient resources, lower-priority pods will be descheduled ("preempted") to make room.
+If a pod cannot be scheduled due to insufficient resources, lower-priority pods will be preempted to make room.

-This proposal makes the preempting behavior optional for a PriorityClass, by adding a new field to PriorityClasses.
+This proposal makes the preempting behavior optional for a PriorityClass, by adding a new field to PriorityClasses, which in turn populates PodSpec.
-If a PriorityClass does not have preemption enabled, a pod of that PriorityClass will not trigger preemption of other pods.
+If a pod is waiting to be scheduled, and it does not have preemption enabled, it will not trigger preemption of other pods.

 ## Motivation

-High-priority, non-preempting workloads are a common data science use case.
+Allowing PriorityClasses to be non-preempting is important for running batch workloads.

+Batch workloads typically have a backlog of work, with unscheduled pods.
+Higher-priority workloads can be assigned a higher priority via a PriorityClass, to ensure they go to the front of the scheduling queue.
+However,
-Preempting batch workloads is a waste, as the work unit must be repeated.
+preempting batch workloads is undesirable, as all work done by the preempted pod is typically lost.

+Users could create a non-preempting PriorityClasses, to ensure their most time-sensitive workloads are scheduled before other queued pods, without risking discarding the work of running pods.

 ### Goals